 There are many dangerous animals in Australia but only the deadliest ones make this top 10 list.
-Australia is very beautiful, but also can be deadly.
-When you visit Australia, if you decide to ignore geography’s warnings, you may pay a high price to your own ignorance.
+Australia is very beautiful but can be deadly at the same time.
+If you decide to ignore geography’s warnings while visiting Australia, you may pay a high price to your own ignorance.
 Look out for signs warning against sharks, jellyfish, saltwater crocs and other creatures.
 Don’t swim alone, and for goodness sake, swim between the flags!
 Most animals only attack if provoked, so keep out of their way and they’ll keep out of yours.
-On the list are the most deadly Australian animals:
+On the list the most dangerous Australian animals are investigated.

 1. Sea Snakes